Bahar-BM/test_openCL/README.md

 xnnpack output:
 159092, 34167.3, 6507.01, 30145.7, -16468.5, -30071.8, 10657.3, -213111, -35455.5, 59236.4, 187745, 109088, 40159.7, 189144, 115387, 15455.3, 165877, 39716.5, -13815.6, 211712, 52249.9, 66429.5, 140783, 130572, -12844, 241188, 61518.1, -9514.39, -190658, -30316.6, -26623.5, -140136, -17629.3, -31893.8, -73718.8, -8607.2, 44218.3, -50711.9, 44557.1, -27426.1, 56461.4, -30854.3, 138278, 14813.5, 31880.9, 68724.8, -4587.04, 87265.3, 81735.9, 29943.9, 27338, 23023.4, 33413.6, 38988.4, 39238.6, 35762.5, 30767.5, 34308.8, 4932.98, 5111.61, 63130.2, 30683.3, 75698.6, -10461.2, -28918.4, -43359.6, -42086.3, 33322.9, 37274.8, 91469.1, 107788, -11963.6, 16518.4, 90442.4, 48030.6, 70459, 30802.7, -35454.6,
 ```
+### IMPORTANT UPDATE ###
+We have noticed that sometimes the above-mentioned pattern does not lead into wrong results.
+Therefore, we think in addition to the pattern structure, the values of weight and bias are also influential factors.
+In `model_files/correct_results` you can find a pattern instance that does not have the issue of generating `inf` values.

+It is worth noting that both of the pattern instances (the one that leads into wrong `inf` values and the one that does not have this issue) are extracted from trained models.